 Here are the 5 most common mistakes with SPF.

-A (sub)domain must have one SPF record maximum.
+A (sub)domain can have no more than one SPF record.

 A DNS query of type

 TXT record that starts with

 If you have more than one SPF record, there is no guarantee which one will be used by the email system.
 As a result: it may happen that sometimes your mail is not delivered.
 This situation can be really tricky to track down.

 If you need to add services to your SPF, you should add those to your existing SPF record, instead of adding an extra record.

 dig tool (available on MacOS, Linux or Windows Subsystem for Linux (WSL))

 dig example.com TXT +short

 If you see more than one result that starts with

 v=spf1 you should fix that.